 CEDaR provides access to information on the wildlife of Northern Ireland and its coastal waters.
-Whilst ensuring the confidentiality of sensitive biological records, information is released through the Information Request Form.
-Information is made available for a variety of purposes, such as research, conservation, education, planning and commercial enquiries.
+Whilst ensuring the confidentiality of sensitive biological records, information is released in response to an Information Request.

 If the enquiry is commercial, a charge may be made.
 This charge is based on the time required to process the request.
 The income generated through information requests is made available to the Environmental Recorders’ Group (ERG) Fund.

-An example of a completed marine form has been provided for your guidance.
+An example of a completed marine form is available here.